HumbertoL/treat.dispenser/README.md

 # Usage
 Create a new Blynk project in the app.
 Configure a Push button to use V1.
 Optionally, add a slider that uses V3 with values 0 to 180.

-Upload the sketch to an internet connected Arduino or ESP8266.
+Upload the sketch to an Arduino or ESP8266.

 Video Preview